-The Master of Science in management with an interdisciplinary studies in management specialization from University of Maryland Global Campus provides you with skills that are essential for managers in every organization.
+The Master of Science in management's interdisciplinary studies in management specialization can provide you with the skills that are essential for managers in every organization.
 The curriculum covers fundamentals in human resources, project management, marketing, and information systems.
-Look no further for a respected credential that can boost your professional value and pave the way to management.
+Whether you are new to the field, changing careers, or looking to advance in your current organization, you need look no further for a respected credential that can boost your professional value and provide you with strong managerial skills.

 About the Management Master's Degree with Interdisciplinary Studies in Management Specialization